scalacenter/scala-advent-of-code/docs/puzzles/day6.md

 number of fish can grow very large, and may exceed the capacity of the type `Int` (about 2 billions).
-We could use the type `Long` instead, which supports even larger numbers, but I preferred to fix the issue once and for all by using the type `BigInt`, which models number of arbitrary size.
+We could use the type `Long` instead, which supports even larger numbers, but I preferred to fix the issue once and for all by using the type `BigInt`, which models numbers of arbitrary size.

 Let’s look at an example of population of fish with this model.
-In the problem statement, they use as an example the following population, which is described by the “timer” value of every fish:
+In the problem statement, the following population is used as an example.
+It is described by the “timer” value of every fish:

 > 3,4,3,1,2

 This population has 5 fish.
-Two have a timer value of `3`, and the others have timer values of `1`, `2`, and `4`, respectively.
+Two of them have a timer value of `3`, and the others have timer values of `1`, `2`, and `4`, respectively.
 Here is how we model it with our `Map`:

 ~~~ scala
 val population: Map[Int, BigInt] = Map(